liztaiwrites/github.com-liztaiwrites-workwebsite/src/contents/why-astro.md

 Since I'm a sucker for really tough projects like these, I dove in.

-And discovered that the documentation for most of static website generators (SSGs) were written for developers and were almost incomprehensive to non-developers.
+And discovered that the documentation for most static website generators (SSGs) were written for developers and were nigh incomprehensible to non-developers.

 I almost gave up on the idea when going through the documentation for the "easiest" static website generator Hugo.
 There was just no way to understand what I needed to do because I had no prior knowledge of things like Git, Github, React, JSnode and more.